-- Submit or mail your current year FAFSA beginning October 1 of the current year, and no later than June 30 of the next year. - You should receive a Student Aid Report (SAR) within three weeks.
+- If you are filing a last year's income tax return, FAFSA recommends that you complete your tax return before filling out the current year FAFSA.
+Note that you do not have to actually send your tax return to the IRS before filling out the FAFSA.
+You can submit your FAFSA using estimated income and tax information.
+However, after you file your tax return, you must correct any income or tax information that is different from what you submitted on your original FAFSA. - Submit or mail your current year FAFSA no earlier than January 1 of the current year, and no later than June 30 of the next year. - You should receive a Student Aid Report (SAR) within three weeks.
 Carefully review all of the information on the SAR to make sure it is correct.
 Follow directions for making and submitting corrections promptly.
 If you do not receive a SAR within three weeks, or if you have questions about your SAR, refer to the Customer Service page. - If you or your family have unusual circumstances (such as loss of employment) that might affect your eligibility for federal student aid, check with the financial aid office at the school you plan to attend.